 Department creates and sends clinical trial award invoices to sponsor and a copy is submitted to CGA for recording in RAS.

-All payments from sponsors should be mailed directly to the Controller’s Office for processing and entry into the RAS Accounts Receivable system.
+All payments from sponsors should be mailed directly to the Contracts and Grants Lockbox for processing and entry into the RAS Accounts Receivable system.
 Departments must NOT prepare a journal to record sponsored projects payments into the General Ledger.
 If you receive a check for a sponsored project, see Handling Checks Received for Sponsored Projects for instructions.

 Departments should review the list of payments which have been received but not yet recorded against the benefiting project in RAS regularly.
 The Unapplied Cash Deposits Report lists these payments and information that was captured from the check/wire including sponsor name, department, amount and deposit date.
 Contact CGA if you identify a payment that should be credited to your Project.